COVERING THE FACTS ABOUT THE UN-PRESIDENTIAL BEHAVIOR OF OUR NATIONS’ LEADERS

 Although Moon won the youth vote in May 2017, young South Korean men are now abandoning the president in droves and are less satisfied with his performance than any other demographic.
 His approval rating with young men is at an all time low.

-In a survey carried out by South Korean polling firm Realmeter last month, just 29.4 percent of men in their 20s said they approved of Moon, compared to 64.5 per cent of women in the same age bracket…
+In a survey carried out by South Korean polling firm Realmeter last month, just 29.4 percent of men in their 20s said they approved of Moon and his presidential behavior, compared to 64.5 per cent of women in the same age bracket…

 The South Korean citizens have petitioned about countless concerns and issues to the Blue House.
 Some have been answered.
 Some have been ignored.

 What are the most pressing issues and sufferings of the South Korean people?

 Kim’s official title is the Chairman of the States Affairs Commission and head of the ruling Workers’ Party of Korea.